Home » Easy » Painting a Thrift Store Lamp

 Many times, thrift store items are grimy and need a heavy cleaning.
 Lucky for me, this lamp was just dusty.
 A simple dusting with a paper towel was all it needed.

 As I was cleaning the lamp, I noticed the blue tape.
 Someone had already painted the brass lamp blue.
 You can see the paint was rubbing off.
-I was unable to determine what kind of paint was used on this lamp's first makeover.
+I could not determine what kind of paint was used on this lamp’s first makeover.

 Painting a Thrift Store Lamp